AlexCallejas/Enablement-TSMX/README.md

 License
 -------
-All other parts of this material are made available under the terms of the [MIT License](LICENSE).
+All parts of this material are made available under the terms of the [MIT License](LICENSE).

 Author Information
 ------------------